tulsiramk/dynamicdb/README.md

 # How to install
->First you need to run the following command
+>Step 1.
+You need to run the following command

 ```php
 composer require tulsiramk/dynamicdb
 ```

->Step 1.
+>Step 2.
 You need to add the following lines to your root composer.json

 ```php